 The experience of student teaching is an essential component in the development of educators.
 CEHS faculty and staff consider it to be the “capstone” in the preparation process for teacher education.
 For more information, visit Practicum and Student Teaching.
 This page includes contact information for Sara Skretta, director of professional experiences.

 Preservice teachers with questions about initial teaching certification or teachers interested in renewing a certificate can find details at Teacher Certification and Renewal.
-Contact information for Tom Wandzilak, certification officer, can also be found here.
+Contact information for Sara Skretta, certification officer, can also be found here.

 Teacher education applicants must complete the Praxis I Core Academic Skills for Educators examination.
 More information is available at the Praxis webpage.